jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 4. Deploy the CPA to the cluster.
 5. Use `kubectl exec -it <CPA_POD_NAME>` to gain shell access to the autoscaler.
 6. Use the command `curl -X GET http://localhost:5000/api/v1/metrics`.
-7. Ensure the response of this command is not successful, and a failed to connect error is displayed.
+7. Ensure the response of this command is not successful and a failed to connect error is displayed.
 8. Use the command `curl -k -X GET https://localhost:5000/api/v1/metrics`.
 9. Ensure that there is a valid response from the server, with a `200 OK`